How to Identify and Overcome False Humility

 False humility is when someone acts humble to hide or disguise their pride.
 It usually involves self-deprecation.
 In other words, undervaluing or belittling themselves to appear less important and make others think they are modest.

-What they are actually doing is indirectly expressing their ego, arrogance, and conceited confidence.
+What they are doing is indirectly expressing their ego, arrogance, and smug confidence.

 In his Psychology Today article, Dr. Aqualus M Gordon Ph.D. writes that this is a form of self-loathing and a sign of an inferiority complex.
 Those with an inferiority complex often perceive themselves and their contributions as lesser than others.

 In contrast, those with a superiority complex have a toxic high view of themselves.
-Fake humility is subtle, which makes it harder for others to notice the person isn’t being genuine.
+Fake humility is subtle, which makes it harder for others to notice when a person isn’t genuine.

 Signs of False Humility

-Spotting false humility isn’t always easy, even though a keen eye can tell when someone is disguising pride or arrogance.
-Let’s take a look at common behaviors that are actually signs someone isn’t truly humble.
+Spotting false humility isn’t always easy, even though a keen eye can tell when someone disguises pride or arrogance.
+Let’s examine common behaviors that are actually signs someone isn’t truly humble.

-• You deflect praise when you truly want to accept it, e.g., saying “Oh, it’s nothing.
+• You deflect praise when you genuinely want to accept it, e.g., saying, “Oh, it’s nothing.
 Let’s focus on your achievements.”

 • You say everything is okay even though you’re hurt or raging inside